genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 ##  -0.01142949 0.04319685 -0.0964653 0.07360632 -0.26 277   0.7915
 ```

+We can show that the least squares estimates of a linear combination of coefficients is the same linear combination of the estimates.
-We can show that the effect size estimate is just the difference between two coefficients.
+Therefore the effect size estimate is just the difference between two estimated coefficients.
 The contrast vector used by `contrast` is stored as `X` within the resulting object:

 ```r